1 dead, 1 injured following avalanche at California ski resort as storm moves in, official says - KESQ

 RENO, Nev.
 (AP) — An avalanche roared through a section of expert trails at a California ski resort near Lake Tahoe on Wednesday, killing one person and injuring another, as a major storm with snow and gusty winds moved into the region, authorities said.

-“Our thoughts and prayers are with their family members at this difficult time,” the sheriff’s office said in a statement.
+He spoke to someone who was in the second group to ride up.
+That person had watched the disaster strike from above, said Sponsler, a veteran weather forecaster and founder of stormsurf.com.

+“There was screaming, there were skis and poles and a hand sticking up out of the snow,” Sponsler said the witness told him.

-The avalanche happened as a powerful storm was expected to bring as much as 2 feet (61 centimeters) of snow to the highest elevations by early Thursday.
+The cause of the avalanche is under investigation, officials said.
+It happened as a powerful storm was expected to bring as much as 2 feet (61 centimeters) of snow to the highest elevations by early Thursday.

 Palisades, the site for the 1960 Winter Olympics, is on the western side of Lake Tahoe, about 40 miles (64 kilometers) from Reno, Nevada.
 The National Weather Service in Reno said 2 inches (5 centimeters) could fall per hour Wednesday around the lake.